shanehowe/SetTracker-Backend/README.md

 jwt.encode(payload, "GenerateRandomSecret", algorithm="HS256")
 ```
 Now you have your bearer token to make requests to the backend.
+Make sure to add it to the header fields of each request.

 - In your web browser navigate to ```http://localhost:7071/docs```.
 Here you will find the routes and HTTP methods for making requests.